glbala87/ELLA_tool/docs/releasenotes/README.md

 ### Highlights

-This release adds a single bufix.
+This release adds a single bugfix.

 ### All changes